-Function Description: Student Affairs provides admissions, registration, records, testing, disability services, financial aid, student affairs, and other support for the students of Athens Technical College.
-Student Affairs assists with student needs and is critical to the mission of Athens Technical College.
+Function Description: Student Affairs provides admissions, registration, student records, testing, disability services, financial aid, student affairs, and other support for the students at Athens Technical College.
+Student Affairs assists with student needs and is critical to supporting the mission of Athens Technical College.